d-trecker/dream-team-generator/README.md

   A command-line application that generates a webpage that displays your Dream Team.
   </br>
   ## Installation
-  - `$ git clone git@github.com:d-trecker/dream-team-generator.git`
+  - `$ git clone git@github.com:d-trecker/dream-team-generator.git`  </br>
-  - From the 'Develop' directory use command `npm install`
+  - From the 'Develop' directory use command `npm install`  </br>
   </br>
   ## Usage
-  From the root directory, in the terminal type 'node index' to start prompts. fill out prompts to complete the application and have your webpage generated.
+  - From the root directory, in the terminal type `node index` to start prompts.  </br>
+  - Fill out prompts to complete the application and have your webpage generated.  </br>
   </br>
   ## Contributions
   Dylan Trecker